THE BOMA PRIZE FOR AFRICA

 The Boma Prize for Africa empowers small businesses, startups, and entrepreneurs across the African continent to scale their innovative startups for real impact.
 Participants join an exclusive global community of student entrepreneurs, mentors, and industry experts as they work to earn a spot in our Global Finals where finalists compete for over $20,000 US Dollars in funding and valued added services to bring their big ideas to life.

-Whether you’re looking to take your existing startup to the next level or are inspired to build a brand-new business, we invite you to participate.
+Whether you’re looking to take your existing startup to the next level or are inspired to build a brand-new business, the Boma Prize for Africa is the perfect stepping stool.

 Our year-long competition challenges small businesses, entrepreneurs, and startups to show the viability and scalability of their businesses.